 I want to convert a machined from solid part to a casting

-Casting is a near-net-shape manufacturing process, meaning minimal wasted material, and minimal secondary operation machining.
+Casting is a near-net-shape manufacturing process, meaning minimal wasted material – as well as minimal secondary operation machining.

-For casting you do need tooling, so there will be a significant one-off cost at the start of the project to convert from machined part to a casting, but once the tooling is completed, the savings on every casting cycle will be paying off that investment and very soon will be delivering bottom line results.
+For casting, you do need tooling; so, there will be a significant one-off cost at the start of the project.
+However, once the tooling is completed, the saving on every casting cycle will pay off that investment.

-If you have a current machined from solid component and would like an assessment of the possible cost benefits of switching it to a casting, give us a call today.
+If you have a current machined-from-solid component and would like an assessment of the possible cost benefits of switching to a casting, give us a call today.

 I WANT TO DISCUSS ...
 CONVERTING A MACHINED FROM SOLID PART TO A CASTING

 Please fill in your details below and we will contact you as soon as possible to discuss your requirements

 - to develop a new component from initial concept

 - advice on what processes are best suited to my component

 - to re-shore production to the UK from overseas

 - a new supplier to use existing tooling